gmoskal/react-formless/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 The way you deal with forms depends on the way you think about the data.
-If you focus on the data structure (defined by `type` and `schema`) you may expect the form to generated automaticly.
-It should work no matter how complex your data structure is.
+This library employs advanced `typescript` types to automatically generate forms even from quite complex data structures (defined by `type` and `schema`).
-This library solves that problem using advanced `typesctipt` types, so you may focus on data structure only.
+You can now focus on data structures only.

-Example
+Checkout simple login fomr example

 ```typescript jsx
 import * as React from "react"